 Rolex started removing the lug holes on the Professional models at the end of 2000.
 More specifically around the middle of the Y serial.
-This included the models Explorer II, GMT-Master II, Submariner Date, and Sea-Dweller.
+This included the Explorer II, GMT-Master II, Submariner Date, and Sea-Dweller models.
 On many professional models, Rolex simply removed the lug holes mid-production without doing any other changes to the model, which means many of these watches can be found with or without lug holes.
 This is a great thing as it gives people the opportunity to choose lug holes VS no lug holes since it is something that splits opinions.

-The last professional model to have the lug holes was the Submariner 14060M.
+The last professional model to have lug holes was the Submariner 14060M.
 This reference was never made without lug holes

 The Rolex Daytona 116520 never had the lug holes.

 5 thoughts on “What are Rolex Lug Holes?
 A Complete Guide”